chataignault/numerics/README.md

 <p style="color:green">
 Strategy : keep a flat threshold at the value of the top-k uniform value of n independant draws. <br>
-If we reach the point where there are as many $k$ than $n$, then apply the min.
+If we reach the point where there are as many k than n, then apply the min.
 </p>

 The threshold then is $a + \frac{(n-k)(b-a)}{n+1} $